 For most women, current recommendations from the U.S. Department of Health and Human Services, the American Cancer Society, and the American Medical Association recommend a screening mammogram annually beginning at age 40.
 Research has shown that annual mammograms lead to early detection of changes in breast tissue when the condition is most treatable and the widest array of therapies is available to the patient.

 Women with special circumstances, including those with a history of breast cancer or with an increased risk of breast cancer due to genetic factors, should discuss when to start screening and appropriate frequency intervals with medical professionals.

 What to Expect from Your Mammogram

 Mammograms are routine diagnostic screenings undertaken by millions of women each year.
 However, for patients undergoing mammograms it is normal to feel some level of anxiety throughout the procedure.
-If you feel more comfortable having the support of a family member or close friend during the scan, Memorial Hospital is happy to accommodate your needs and those of your support system.
-Please note that no children are allowed in the exam room.
+Below is what you can expect during your mammography appointment.

 Screening mammograms, performed on patients with no history of cancer, risk factors, or findings and symptoms (such as lumps, nipple discharge, pain), are verified for technical quality while the patient is in the clinic.

 Diagnostic mammograms, for patients with more acute problems, are read by the radiologist before the patient leaves the clinic.

 The following can help your mammogram go as smoothly as possible: